nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 ## Concise Evidence {#sec-concise-evidence}

-Concise evidence is a CDDL representation of an evidence schema that extends CoMID and CoSWID {{-coswid}} schemas.
+Concise evidence is a CDDL representation of Evidence that is derived from CoMID and CoSWID {{-coswid}}.
-Nevertheless, evidence describes the actual state of the Attester. `tagged-concise-evidence` is a CBOR tag for a concise evidence {{-tcg-ce}}.
+Evidence describes the actual state of the Attester.
+`tagged-concise-evidence` uses a CBOR tag to identify `concise-evidence` {{-tcg-ce}}.
 This profile is compatible with `tagged-concise-evicence`.
-CoRIM schema extensions defined by this profile are inherited by `tagged-concise-evidence` through `measurement-values-map` extensions.
+CoRIM extensions, defined by this profile, are used by `tagged-concise-evidence` by extending `measurement-values-map`.

-The concise evidence schema is defined as follows:
+The `concise-evidence` structure is defined as follows:

 ~~~ cddl
 {::include concise-evidence/concise-evidence.cddl}
 ~~~

-# Intel Verifier Profile {#sec-intel-verifier-profile}
+# Intel Appraisal Algorithm {#sec-intel-appraisal-algorithm}

-The verifier algorithm in this document describes the actions of a simplified Verifier that may lack performance optimizations.
-A verifier implementation that appears outwardly identical to the Verifier described here is treated as meeting this profile.

-The Intel verifier profile builds on the verifier defined in Section 5 of {{-corim}}.
-This profile extends the verifier to recognize the expressions operator extensions defined by this profile.
-For example, if a reference numeric value of 15, the expressions operator representation is a CBOR tagged array containing the operator, `gt`, which is CBOR encoded as `1`, followed by the reference value `15`, which is a `numeric-type`.
-The reference value might be: `#6.60010([ 1, 15])`, while the evidence value is simply a `numeric-type`, such as '14'.
+The Intel profile anticipates appraisal algorithms will be based on the appraisal algorithm defined in {{-corim}}.
+This profile extends the appraisal algorithm to recognize profile extensions that form equations.
+An Evidence measurement forms one of the operands: (evidence operand).
+A Reference Value forms the operator and remaining operands: [(expression operator), (reference value operand), ...].
+For example, if a numeric reference value is 14, and the expressions operator is `gt` the Reference Value might contain the Claim: `#6.60010([ 1, 14])`.
+Evidence might contain the measurement: '15'.
+In infix construction, the equation would be: (`15`) (`gt`) (`14`).
-The verifier compares `14` to `15`, evaluating whether `14` is greater-than `15`.
+The Verifier evaluates whether `15` is greater-than `14`.

 ## Complex Expressions {#sec-complex-expressions}

-Complex expressions assess whether the Target Environment is in a particular actual state before asserting additional claims.
+Complex expressions can be used to assess whether the Target Environment is in a particular state before certain Endorsement claims can be asserted.
 For example, if an SGX enclave has an `svn` value that is less than the prescribed minimum svn, the enclave status may be considered "OutOfDate" or may have a known security advisory.
-The CoMID `conditional-endorsement-triples` or `conditional-endorsement-series-triples` describe complex expressions.
+The CoMID `conditional-endorsement-triples` or `conditional-endorsement-series-triples` describe complex Endorsement expressions.

 This profile uses these triples with the reference measurement values extensions described in {{sec-measurement-extensions}}.